prungy88/lab-24-adventure-game/README.md

 * write a question and observation on canvas

 # Directions
-* inclde an .eslintrc
+* include an .eslintrc
-* inclde an .eslintingore
+* include an .eslintingore
-* inclde a .gitignore
+* include a .gitignore
  * ignore the build directory
 * include a package.json
  * must have lint script